 Following the aforementioned conceptual and logistic frame, “Blade Memory” can be experienced either as a group exhibition, a three-person show, or a total artwork.
 This multifaceted position brings to the fore three main modes of operation: appropriating, as often happens with exhibitions curated by artists; blending, perfectly embodied by an exhibition-within-the-exhibition in which a painting show is presented inside a sukkah; and sampling, as described in the collage of scenes from different areas of Tel Aviv and perfecting summarized by the title, a Hebrew expression –זיכרון חרבות [zichron haravot] – which evokes the image of a stabbing memory.

 “Blade Memory” is supported by Taboola and by the Municipality of Tel Aviv-Yafo – Art Division; special thanks to the Roads & Lighting Department of the Municipality of Tel Aviv-Yafo.
-For more information about the exhibition, please contact CCA Tel Aviv Content Manager Mona Benyamin at email@example.com.
+To schedule a visit please click HERE.
+For more information about the exhibition, please contact CCA Tel Aviv Content Manager Mona Benyamin at firstname.lastname@example.org.

 Image: Yaron Attar, Story of My Eye, 1985-1988, 35mm photograph, inkjet printed, 19 × 26.5 cm.